Biddenden: Biddenden Maids

-In 1100, Mary and Eliza Chulkhurst, a pair of conjoined twins, were supposedly born in the village.
+In 1100, Mary and Eliza Chulkhurst, collectively known as the Biddenden Maids, were a pair of conjoined twins supposedly born in the village.
 The origin of the perpetual charity of Biddenden is celebrated in the village signage of the Biddenden Maids, as they became known.
 The Biddenden Consolidated Charity provides Biddenden pensioners and widows with bread, cheese, and tea at Easter, a cash payment at Christmas, and distribution of Biddenden cakes.

 Demography

-At the 2001 UK census, the Biddenden electoral ward had a population of 2,434.
-The ethnicity was 98.7% white, 0.4% mixed race, 0.3% Asian, 0.5% black and 0.1% other.
-The place of birth of residents was 94.2% United Kingdom, 0.4% Republic of Ireland, 1.6% other Western European countries, and 3.8% elsewhere.
-Religion was recorded as 78.6% Christian, 0.3% Buddhist, 0.2% Hindu, 0% Sikh, 0% Jewish, and 0.1% Muslim.
-12.7% were recorded as having no religion, 0.3% had an alternative religion and 7.9% did not state their religion.
+At the 2021 UK census, the Biddenden electoral ward had a population of 2,700.
+The ethnicity was 96.6% white, 1.3% mixed race, 1.4% Asian, 0.3% black and 0.4% other.
+85.4% held a UK passport, 2.8% held a non-UK passport, and 11.8% did not hold a passport.
+Religion was recorded as 53.6% Christian, 0.6% Buddhist, 0.3% Muslim, 0.1% Hindu, 0.1% Jewish, and 0.0% Sikh: 39.1% were recorded as having no religion, 0.7% had another religion and 5.5% did not state their religion.

-The economic activity of residents aged 16–74 was 32.8% in full-time employment, 12.5% in part-time employment, 16.9% self-employed, 1.7% unemployed, 1.1% students with jobs, 2.4% students without jobs, 18.8% retired, 9.4% looking after home or family, 2.5% permanently sick or disabled and 2% economically inactive for other reasons.
-The industry of employment of residents was 13.9% retail, 9.5% manufacturing, 10.3% construction, 14.3% real estate, 10.3% health and social work, 7.2% education, 4.7% transport and communications, 5.2% public administration, 4.9% hotels and restaurants, 5.7% finance, 5.8% agriculture and 8.2% other.
-Compared with national figures, the ward had a relatively high proportion of workers in agriculture and construction.
-There were a relatively low proportion in manufacturing, transport and communications.
+The economic activity of residents aged 16 and over was 18.4% in full-time employment of 49 hours per week or more, 49.5% full-time 31-48 hours, 19.7% in part-time employment 16-30 hours, and 12.4% part-time 15 hours or less.
+55.9% were economically active and in employment, 1.9% were economically active and unemployed, and 42.2% were economically inactive.
+The industry of employment of residents was 23.6% managers, directors and senior officials, 19.2% professional occupations, 12.0% associate professional and technical occupations, 9.1% administrative and secretarial occupations, 12.9% skilled trades and occupations, 6.6% caring, leisure and other service occupations, 4.5% sales and customer service, 4.4% process, plant and machine operatives, and 7.8& elementary occupations.
+Compared with national figures, the ward had a relatively high proportion of workers in managerial and directorial professions.
 Of the ward's residents aged 16–74, 19.6% had a higher education qualification or the equivalent, compared with 19.9% nationwide.

 An important cottage industry has developed to the west, where numerous vineyards and orchards produce varietal wines, ciders and juices.
-Biddenden is also the trading name of Biddenden's Cider.
-Biddenden's Cider is made by Biddenden Vineyards Ltd. whose premises are close to the clustered village centre.
+Biddenden is also the trading name of Biddenden's Cider whose premises are close to the clustered village centre.